chnm/thatcamp-org/wp-content/themes/graphene/readme.txt

 SOCIAL MEDIA ICON CREDITS

-The social media iconds used in this theme is taken from the free Social Media Bookmark Icon + icon set by Benjamin Reid.
+Credits go to Nicholas Roach (eleganthemes.com) for the ElegantThemes Social Media Icon Set, which is bundled together with the theme.
-The original link from where the social media icons are taken is http://www.nouveller.com/general/free-social-media-bookmark-icon-pack-the-ever-growing-icon-set/
+The icons  are dual-licensed under MIT and GPLv3 licence, and can be downloaded from http://www.elegantthemes.com/blog/resources/free-social-media-icon-set

 HEADER IMAGE CREDITS